tlpss/ROS2-101/README.md

 - rclpy: `ros2 pkg create <package name> [--node-name <node name> ] --build-type ament_python --dependencies rclpy`
 - rclcpp: `ros2 pkg create --build-type ament_cmake [--node-name <node name>] <package name>  --dependencies rclcpp`

-where `ament_cmake/python` tells colcon which additional files to create to build the packages (setup.cfg setup. py vs cmakelist.txt)
+where `ament_cmake/python` tells colcon which additional files to create to build the packages (setup.cfg setup. py vs cmakelist.txt). to see examples of this template, see the `empty_{cpp|python}` nodes.

-to see examples of this template, see the `empty_{cpp|python}` nodes.
+The `package.xml` helps to discover and install dependencies with rosdep using `rosdep install --from-paths src --ignore-src -r -y`

 ### Nodes vs Composables
 in ROS2 (rclcpp), composables are nodes that can be @runtime spinned up on the same process to allow for efficient data-sharing. (cf ROS1 "nodelet")